John Cage

-Cage's 1952 composition 4′33″ is performed in the absence of deliberate sound; musicians who present the work do nothing aside from being present for the duration specified by the title.
+Cage's best known work is the 1952 composition 4′33″, a piece performed in the absence of deliberate sound; musicians who perform the work do nothing but be present for the duration specified by the title.
 The content of the composition is intended to be the sounds of the environment heard by the audience during performance.
 The work's challenge to assumed definitions about musicianship and musical experience made it a popular and controversial topic both in musicology and the broader aesthetics of art and performance.
 Cage was also a pioneer of the prepared piano (a piano with its sound altered by objects placed between or on its strings or hammers), for which he wrote numerous dance-related works and a few concert pieces.
 These include Sonatas and Interludes (1946–48).